bcgov/ghg-emissions-indicator/README.md

 Most packages used in the analysis can be installed from CRAN using `install.packages()`, but you will need to install [envreportutils](https://github.com/bcgov/envreportutils) using remotes:

 ```r
 install.packages("remotes") # If you don't already have it installed

 remotes::install_github("bcgov/envreportutils")

 ```
+#### Data pre-processing

+If you are updating the indicator, there is an additional pre-processing script found in the [`envreportbc-snippets`](https://github.com/bcgov/envreportbc-snippets/tree/master/process-ghg-pi-table) package.
+The scripts are required to process the [Provincial Inventory](https://www2.gov.bc.ca/gov/content/environment/climate-change/data/provincial-inventory) data.

 ## Getting Help or Reporting an Issue